-- The four-year old (pre-school age) is in full-time day care (4 to 10 hours per day) year-round, save for weekends, statutory holidays and two weeks (10 days) of summer holidays. - The seven-year-old (school age) is in before and after school care (2 periods of attendance) and 1.5 months (30 days not including weekends) of full-time summer care.
-An additional 15 days of full-time care are added for teacher administration days and spring vacation (note that this assumption does not include full-time day care for Christmas vacation). - Children attend a private child care centre with a licensee that is classified as an early childhood educator level 2 or 3.
+- The four-year old (pre-school age) is in full-time day care (4 to 10 hours per day) year-round, save for weekends, statutory holidays and two weeks (10 days) of summer holidays. - The seven-year-old (school age) is in before and after school care (2 periods of attendance) and in full time care for the total number of work days minus school attendance days (number of school days minus school administration days).
+We also subtract an additional 12 days assuming alternative unpaid arrangement's are made for child care during winter (7 days) and spring breaks (5 days).
+Note that this assumption does not include full-time day care for holiday vacation, spring break, funding to cover alternative child care during any days children are sick, and assumes that the parents only need to pay their child care centre for days attended. - Children attend a private child care centre with a licensee that is classified as an early childhood educator level 2 or 3.